 The overall five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
 The overall five-year survival rate for children younger than age 15 with extragonadal germ cell tumors is 83%.

 Statistics should be interpreted with caution.
 It is not possible to tell a person how long he or she will live with a germ cell tumor.
 Because survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor.
 Learn more about understanding statistics .

-Statistics adapted from the National Cancer Institute (NCI) and the NCI Surveillance Epidemiology and End Results (SEER) database (2001-2007).
+Statistics adapted from the National Cancer Institute (NCI)

-Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.
+To continue reading this guide, use the menu on the side of your screen to select another section.